yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 Below, we plot its success rate in reaching the goal within the first 5 steps (again varying trained prediction length k).

-{% include figure image_path="assets/images/mnist_planning.png" alt="Success rate for model-based planners reaching their goal"="The success rates for BFS planners using learned environment models with variable training horizon.
-"Simple" refers to the simple MNIST game (+1, -1) and "complex" refers to the complex MNIST game (+1, +0, x2, x3)." %}
+{% include figure image_path="assets/images/mnist_planning.png" alt="Success rate for model-based planners reaching their goal" caption="The success rates for BFS planners using learned environment models with variable training horizon.
+'Simple' refers to the simple MNIST game (+1, -1) and 'complex; refers to the complex MNIST game (+1, +0, x2, x3)." %}

 We can see that, beyond the shortest-horizon learners, nearly all of the learned models are able to consistently lead the agents to the goal.